marcinKgit1/currency-converter-react/README.md

 ### Description

 I have created simple cuurency-converter which allows You to convert Polish Zloty to USD, EUR or GBP.
+Currency rates are downloaded from an open API.
 Enjoy!

 ### Preview